randallmorey/randallmorey-hugo-website/content/articles/internationalization.md

 Language is only one component of internationalization.
 Concerns like date & time formatting, numbers, and systems of measure vary by region or individual preference.
 I18n addresses these challenges too.
 Let's explore some cultural differences.

+### Numbers

-The modern Hindu-Arabic number system is essentially the only system
+The modern Hindu-Arabic number system is used around the world.

 Number formatting can differ dramatically by locale.
 Delimiters and decimals are variously dots `.`, commas `,`, or spaces ` `.
 Some locales may prefer non-Consider these examples of the number

+### Dates & Times

 [Times are typically written in 24 hours almost everywhere](https://en.wikipedia.org/wiki/24-hour_clock), with regional differences in spoken time.
 In the U.K. and Brazil, time is _spoken in 12 hours_, but written in 24 hours.
-The United States is perhaps the most idiosyncratic here, [retaining the use of 12-hour time, even in writing](https://en.wikipedia.org/wiki/12-hour_clock).
+The United States is idiosyncratic here, [retaining the use of 12-hour time, even in writing](https://en.wikipedia.org/wiki/12-hour_clock).
 Only a handful of other countries still use 12-hour time in writing.

 Most extant cultures write dates in logical order of significance, with regional differences in endianness.
 [In all-numeric dates and times these forms are unambiguous almost everywhere](https://en.wikipedia.org/wiki/Date_format_by_country).
 [The U.S. uses an arbitrary notation that so defies logic the country is almost entirely alone in the world](https://en.wikipedia.org/wiki/Date_and_time_notation_in_the_United_States).

-Finally, the U.S. is one of only three countries still using non-SI systems of measure, along with Myanmar and Liberia.
+### Systems of Measure

+When it comes to systems of measure, the world has standardized on one true system.
+SI is used officially in all countries except three:  Myanmar, Liberia, and the United States.
 [Myanmar, for its part, is moving toward SI](https://web.archive.org/web/20150324092305/http://elevenmyanmar.com/index.php?option=com_content&view=article&id=3684:myanmar-to-adopt-metric-system&catid=44:national&Itemid=384).

-### i18n

-Let's clarify some basic terminology.
-[Internationalization](https://en.wikipedia.org/wiki/Internationalization_and_localization) is the process of adding support to a product for multiple locales (languages and regions), such that it can be translated without additional engineering effort.

-### L10n

-The choice to **localize** is ultimately a business decision.
-The choice to **internationalize** is an engineering decision, which may be justified even if only one locale is supported.

-## It Takes a Team

-It's a process that takes a team.
-Business decision.
-Human translators are better.
-Engineers can enable localization to happen.
-But they can also be the prime-movers...

-## Static Content Management

-Building with i18n in mind benefits engineering too:  static content management.
-Separate content from templates and functional code.
-DRY.
-Consistency.
-Yay.

-## ECMAScript Internationalization API
+## Internationalization API

 ECMAScript quietly introduced the [internationalization API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl "Intl API") back in December 2012.
 Today, [all modern browsers support ](https://caniuse.com/#feat=internationalization "Intl API browser support")`[Intl](https://caniuse.com/#feat=internationalization "Intl API browser support")`.
 [Even Node.js supports internationalization](https://nodejs.org/docs/latest-v11.x/api/intl.html "Node.js Internationalization").
 The `Intl` API is fit for use in all new projects.